qiqi-lu/napari-kld/README.md

 6. Press `run` button.

-7. Wait the processing bar to 100%.
+7. Wait the `progress bar` to reach 100%.

 The generated simulation data will be save in `Output directory`, such as: `"D:\GitHub\napari-kld\src\napari_kld\_tests\work_directory\data\simulation\data\train"`